loveencounterflow/icql-dba/README.md

   support those, either; this restriction may be lifted in a future version.

 * [ ] remove references to `hollerith-codec`, `encode()`, `decode` (replaced by `icql-dba-hollerith`)
+* [ ] `better-sqlite3` `transaction()` docs say: "The wrapped function will also have access to the same `this` binding as the transaction function."—see whether that makes sense to re-implement for the other context handlers.